Linuxfabrik/monitoring-plugins/CONTRIBUTING.rst

 Setting up your development environment
 ---------------------------------------

+Use Python 3.8 for development.

-Simply clone the libraries and monitoring plugins:
+Simply clone the libraries and monitoring plugins and start working:

 .. code:: bash